omolazabal/data-structures/README.md

-These are the data structures I've learned so far from my CS 131 class and from [mycodeschool](https://www.youtube.com/playlist?list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P).
+Implementation of the data structures I've learned so far from my CS 131 class and from [mycodeschool](https://www.youtube.com/playlist?list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P).

 The data strucutres:
 - [x] Extendable Vector